The Ancestry of Nathaniel Martin

 The pension application refers to another move, this one bringing James and Betsy to Wayne County, KY in March, 1817.
 This was thoroughly unlike the earlier move to Franklin County.
 It represented a “clean break” and probably is a strong indication that James’s father had died by then, meaning that James no longer had either of his parents alive to anchor his bond to the area where he had been raised.
 Moreover, he may have received enough of an inheritance to fund a big, bold change of venue.
 Much harder to explain is why he and Betsy would choose Wayne County as the spot where they would come to roost.
 It is a mystery choice.
 Did they want to get away from their past associations?
 If so, Wayne County was as good a hiding place as any.
 No other members of the extended clan demonstrated any tendency to head for any part of south-central Kentucky.
 A few had already left for West Virginia.
 Over the decades to various members of the clan would venture farther and farther to such places as the Ohio River Valley, Wisconsin, Iowa, Missouri, Texas, and even the Far West, but none came to Wayne County.
 The handful that did eventually make it into Kentucky set themselves down in the northern or eastern fringes of the state.

 The clean break aspect was even true of some of James and Betsy’s immediate family.
 Most of the kids had come along to Franklin County, but a full six declined to move to Wayne County.
 Before their lives were done, these six would be widely scattered.
 Of that group, John died in Indiana, Jacob in West Virgina, Rebecca (probably) in Wisconsin, and Charles back in Bedford County.
-Only five children are known to have come to Kentucky.
-Three of them were daughters Polly, Matilda, and Eliza, who didn’t really have much of a choice because they had not yet reached their majority as of 1817.
+Only five children came to Wayne County.
+Three of them were daughters Polly, Matilda, and Eliza, who didn’t really have much of a choice because they were still unmarried minors as of 1817.
 Another was Nathaniel, who was twenty at the time of the move but had not yet married, so again his decision was influenced by the fact that he had not yet established himself outside his birth household -- Nathaniel would spent sixteen years in Wayne County before moving to Morgan County, IL and then, a couple of decades later, to Decatur County, IA.
 The one child who deliberately chose to be part of the migration, but did not have to be, was married son William.
 This may be a clue.
 It could be that William was the person primarily responsible for the decision to move.
 It could be that William was the son who was helping maintain the family farm in Franklin County.
 Once he set his sights on Wayne County, it would have left James and Betsy in the lurch unless they came along.

 Wayne County was an out-of-the-way spot back then.
 This is still true even today, with the 2000 census showing fewer than 20,000 human inhabitants.
 The Pearcy clan is well represented there.
 William and his wife Senah (Clatcher) had a large family, and large (or even huge) families tended to be the mode among their children and grandchildren.
 Many descendants remained with the county.
 Given the exponential increase in numbers with each generation, it would not be out of the realm of possibility that a thousand descendants of James and Betsy live in Wayne County today.
 That would be five percent of the local population.